OllieSClark/OllieSClark/README.md

 - 👋 Hi, I’m @OllieSClark.
-I'm 16 from the UK.
+I'm 20 from the UK.
 - 👀 I’m interested in software engineering, web development, machine learning and AI.
 All things coding!!
-- 🌱 I’m currently learning Computer science, Maths, Further maths and Physics at ALevel.
+- 🌱 I'm in my third year studying Data Science at the University of Warwick.
 - 💞️ I’m looking to collaborate on anything and everything.
 - 📫 You can reach me via email: ollie@orcus.co.uk
 - (: